FailAcademy/learning/adp-vancouver/_lessons/week-04/01a-introducing-postgres.md

 ## Exercise 1

 You should have a running instance of PostgreSQL running on your computer.

+If you have not installed PostgreSQL yet, get the app installer here: https://postgresapp.com/

 In this lab activity, we'll go through the process of setting up a few new databases within it, to use throughout the rest of our time with PostgreSQL.

 - Create 2 databases